-Best Inversion Table with Bang – for – Your – Buck: Emer Deluxe Padded Foldable Inversion Table
+2. Best Inversion Table with Bang – for – Your – Buck: Innova ITX9600 Heavy Duty Inversion Therapy Table

 Runner Up for Best Mid-Range Inversion Tables:

-Besides all the bonus, the Teeter Hang Ups EP-560 is a sturdy, quality table for users up to 300 lbs and as tall as 6’6”.
-The Ergo Embrace ankle supports are a major bonus with this model, since they’re designed to relieve as much pressure as possible during inversion.
+Besides all the bonus, the Teeter Hang Ups EP-560 is a sturdy, quality table for users of up to 300 lbs and as tall as 6’6”.
+The Ergo-Embrace ankle supports are a major bonus with this model since they’re designed to relieve as much pressure as possible during inversion.
 Plus, the Teeter performs well in smooth movement and accurate balance, so returning to upright is as easy as lowering your arm.

-The Teeter Hang Ups EP-560 is definitely one of the pricier products, but the quality, technology and range of advanced accessories means you’re paying more for a reason.
+The Teeter Hang Ups EP-560 is definitely one of the pricier products, but the quality, technology, and range of advanced accessories prove that you’re paying more for a reason.

 While slightly more expensive than competitors, the thoughtful design of the Ironman Gravity 4000 takes obvious efforts to improve the quality and comfort of your inverting experience.